mirarr-app/mirarr/SUPABASE_SETUP.md

 ### Table doesn't exist error
 - Make sure you ran the SQL commands from Step 2
 - Check that the table name is exactly `watch_history`

+### Project Paused
+If you don't upload or download anything from your project for 7 days on free tier, the project gets paused (Supabase will email you about it.).
+Just open up your supabase dashboard and click resume if this happens.

 ## Support